top of page

 ...

 This setup creates a fast, memory-friendly chatbot using the Qwen2.5 1.5B Instruct model, which is great for building helpful, conversational assistants.
-We start by installing a few key libraries—transformers to work with the model, accelerate to make the most of the hardware, bitsandbytes to save memory with quantization, and sentencepiece for efficient text tokenization.
-The model itself is compact but powerful, and by enabling 4-bit quantization, it can run smoothly even if the GPU has limited memory.
 The tokenizer prepares our text so the model can understand it, and the model is loaded with automatic device mapping to keep performance optimal.
 We also set a short system message that guides the chatbot’s personality to be concise and helpful.
 Finally, we print a friendly “Chatbot ready!” so we know everything’s in place and we can start chatting right away.

 while True: